 Sadly, most people are apparently just incapable of understanding that almost all social order emerges undesigned and unplanned.
 Most people are and seemingly will remain naive secular creationists, ignorant that the forces of natural selection and evolution are constantly at play in society, and that these force are usually only thwarted or distorted by attempts to engineer society from on high.
 And (here’s an irony) this sad ignorance of the nature of society afflicts even – perhaps especially – those people who have no difficulty understanding that very complex, beautiful, and highly functional non-social orders (such as biological order and the order of the cosmos) emerge unplanned and undesigned.

 * Please, no comments here claiming that the 1787 U.S. Constitution is evidence that society can be designed.
 Any such claim reveals near-complete ignorance of American and constitutional history – and also of the text of the document itself.
-That document created an organization – the national government – and spelled out some of the relations between that organization and the state government and citizens.
+That document created an organization – the national government – and spelled out some of the relations between that organization and the state governments and citizens.
 It did not remotely create all law in the new United States.
 (Most of that law, in 1787, was rooted deeply in English history and was modified by nearly two centuries of colonial experience.
 It existed prior to May 1787 and continued in existence and in service after the Constitutional convention ended in September of that year.
 Much of that law continues in existence today.)
 And, of course, nor did the Constitution create American society.
 Again, assertions that the 1787 Constitutional conventioneers “created” American society, or even American law ex nihilo, have zero basis in fact and none in any respectable theory.